 What a Journey for a 50-year survivor of rust, accidents, broken parts, and even politics.

 I am still on the road today, and I think I look pretty decent for my age.
-Any respectful girl would.
+Any respectful girl would try her best.

 I began my traveling life on December 15, 1966, when my last Cadillac Factory check was finished, in Dearborn Michigan.
 Via railway, I was then shipped to San Fransisco, California.

 I spent virtually all my life in California, and as such, I have some of the earliest pollution controls designed for cars, for 1967.
-Translation, I had an SMOG pump, advanced distributor timing, lean carb corrections and more.
+I had a SMOG pump, advanced distributor timing, lean carb corrections and more.

 But, I did have very unique items for the time period before computers like, Automatic Climate Control, Auto Headlamps, and so on.